 - Flexibility – implants can be wirelessly programmed (i.e. sampling rate, transmission frequency, etc.) before or after implantation.

-- Cost-efficient – emka’s implants are priced for single use, eliminating the need for refurbishment and associated logistics in order to save time and money.
+- Cost-efficient – emka’s implants are priced for single use, eliminating the need for refurbishment and associated logistics to save time and money.

 Implants for large animals